Stutchbury/Manualmatic-Pendant/docs/USER_GUIDE.md

 - There are two folders of interest:
   - The main codebase for the pendant: `Software/PlatformIO/pendant/ManualmaticPendant` or
-  - A wiring check 'sketch': `Software/PlatformIO/pendant/ManualmaticWiringCheck` This only really required for PCB development or to check your soldering!p
+  - A wiring check 'sketch': `Software/PlatformIO/pendant/ManualmaticWiringCheck` This only really required for PCB development or to check your soldering!

 - Required libraries will be automatically downloaded based on the `platformio.ini` file.